Addiction Studies (ADST)

 ADST 602.
 ADST PROFESSIONAL PORTFOLIO.
 2 Credits.

 Notes: this course covers the final requirement for graduation from a master's program.
-It takes the place of a research report/research project/ or other final requirement for a Master's Degree.
+It takes the place of a research report/research project/other final requirement for a Master's Degree.
+This course should be taken in the final quarter of the program.

 The professional portfolio course is a final project for graduates of master's programs within Addiction Studies.
 Students demonstrate their readiness for professional practice by presenting artifacts, in the form of a portfolio, that align with addiction counselor competencies.
 Portfolio artifacts reflect new learning gained from program curriculum and practice experience.